Your Cart

 5. Folate

-Folate (which is called folic acid when it’s created synthetically) is critical for a healthy pregnancy and developing fetuses because it helps build the baby’s brain and spinal cord.
+Also known as vitamin B9, folate is critical for a healthy pregnancy and developing fetuses because it helps build the baby’s brain and spinal cord.
 For pregnant women, supplementing with folate helps in supporting normal fetal growth and development.

-7. Iodine
+6. Iodine

 According to the Centers for Disease Control and Prevention, women between the ages of 20–39 have the lowest urine iodine levels compared to all other age groups.
 The thyroid gland requires iodine to produce the hormones T3 and T4, which help control your metabolism.